Where are the Best Blossoms in Nagano?

 Along with famous destinations, we highly recommend searching-out local sites which offer some of the best cherry blossom experiences.
 Located 30 minutes walk from Suzaka Station, Suzaka Garyu Park is a fantastic option for visitors wanting to enjoy a truly local hanami event.

 Encircling a lake and lined with blossom trees, when in full bloom Suzaka Garyu is a stunning sight, popular with local families and friends.
 During peak bloom, food stalls and other vendors are popular with local residents, who stroll slowly around the lake savouring the sights, smells, and tastes of Japan in spring.

-With that in mind, our 1-Day Snow Monkeys & Cherry Blossoms in Nagano Tour is one of our most popular!
-Combining a morning visit to the Jigokudani Monkey Park with lunch and afternoon of hanami, we choose different locations based on where the blossoms are at their best on the day.
-Using both famous and the very local, each tour is different yet all are designed to give guests the best possible experience while in Nagano.
+Through April, our 1-Day Snow Monkeys & Cherry Blossoms in Nagano Tour is one of our most popular!
+Combining a visit to the Jigokudani Monkey Park with lunch and afternoon of blossom-viewing, this tour captures the essence of Nagano in spring.
+Afternoon blossom-viewing spots are chosen based on where the flowers are at their best on the day and cannot therefore be confirmed prior to the tour.